Why Women Pursue Breast Augmentation Surgery

 Types of Breast Implants

-During a consultation, Dr. Bohley evaluates each patient’s physique and listens to their aesthetic goals for breast augmentation surgery.
+During a breast surgery consultation, Dr. Bohley evaluates each patient’s physique and listens to their aesthetic goals for breast augmentation surgery.
 Based on each person’s unique anatomy and surgical objectives, he recommends an appropriate treatment protocol including the type of breast implants, implant placement option, and incision pattern that will best meet the patient’s comprehensive needs.
+The two main types of breast implants available are saline and silicone implants:

-The two main types of breast implants available are saline and silicone implants.
-Saline implants have an outer silicone shell and are filled with a saline, or sterile saltwater, solution.
-The principal benefit of saline implants is that the body is able to absorb the filling material safely in case the implant leaks or ruptures.
+Saline implants have an outer silicone shell and are filled with a saline solution, or sterile saltwater, after implant insertion.
+The principal benefit of saline implants is that the body can safely absorb the filling material in the event that the implant leaks or ruptures.
 Another advantage of saline implants is that Dr. Bohley can use a slightly smaller incision than he would with silicone implants because he fills the saline implants after insertion.

 Implant Placement Options

-Dr. Bohley can place the breast implants either over the chest muscle (subglandular placement) or under the chest muscle (subpectoral placement).
 Again, the decision regarding where to place the breast implants depends on the patient’s unique anatomy and surgical objectives.
 For instance, placing the implants over the chest muscle may not be an appropriate option for lean women with a lot of muscle mass and too little breast tissue to cover and support the implants properly.

 Incision Patterns